Jared Kushner ‘Happy To Talk With’ LeBron James To Come Up With ‘Common Path’ To Accomplish Goals

 — LeBron James (@KingJames) August 27, 2020

 Elsewhere in the Trump administration, the response to the NBA’s boycott of the rest of the season is being met with indifference.
-For example, as ESPN reported, Vice President Mike Pence’s chief of staff, Marc Short said that if NBA players want to protest, “We don’t care.”
+Vice President Mike Pence’s chief of staff, Marc Short, said that if NBA players want to protest, “We don’t care,” as ESPN reported